RohitBisht3502/CollegeMangement12/CollegeManagement/README.md

 ## Overview

-The Restaurant Management Application is a Spring Boot-based web application designed to help manage restaurant information.
-It allows users to perform various operations related to restaurant management, including adding new restaurants, updating specialties, and deleting restaurants from the system.
+The College Management Application is a Spring Boot-based web application designed to help manage College information.
+It allows users to perform various operations related to College management, including adding new students, updating address, and deleting books and address from the system.

 ## Technologies Used